-Table 2-1: Key Conditions of EP and EPBC Acts relating to this Illumination Plan
+Table 2-1: Key v Conditions of EP and EPBC Acts relating to this Illumination Plan

-No. Condition Text EPBC 2018/8236 14 The approval holder must implement the following measures during any construction or clearing and until all terrestrial construction has been completed: a.
-Any construction and/or clearing within 1 kilometre from the nearest part of Mardie Pool must only occur in daylight hours to minimise noise, vibration and artificial lighting impacts on terrestrial fauna.
-5.3.2 6.1 24 The approval holder must comply with condition 9 of the WA Approval to minimise impacts due to artificial illumination and light spill on migratory shorebirds and marine fauna .
+No. Condition Text Plan Section EPBC EPBC 2018/8236 14 The approval holder must implement the following measures during any construction or clearing and until all terrestrial construction has been completed: Any construction and/or clearing within 1 kilometre from the nearest part of Mardie Pool must only occur in daylight hours to minimise noise, vibration and artificial lighting impacts on terrestrial fauna.
+5.3.2 6.1 24 The approval holder must comply with condition 9 of the WA Approval to minimise impacts due to artificial illumination and light spill on migratory shorebirds and marine fauna.
 5.2.1 6.1 a.
 The approval holder must develop the Illumination Plan according to condition 9-1 of the WA Approval.
-The Illumination Plan must also include methods of monitoring the light impacts from the action on marine turtles and migratory shorebirds. b.
+The Illumination Plan must also include methods of monitoring the light impacts from the action on marine turtles and migratory shorebirds.
+7.1 7.2 b.
 The plan must be submitted and approved by the Minister prior to the commencement of the operation.
 The Illumination Plan must be implemented once the Illumination Plan is approved.
 6.0 c.
 The approval holder may review and submit a revised Illumination Plan to the Department for the Minister's approval at any time, but the Illumination Plan must be reviewed every 5 years starting after the commencement of the action.
-The review must consider the monitoring data collected through the Marine Turtle Monitoring Program (condition 19(c)), the Migratory Shorebird Monitoring and Management Plan (condition 22) to adapt the operational lighting to further minimise impacts. d.
+The review must consider the monitoring data collected through the Marine Turtle Monitoring Program (condition 19(c)), the Migratory Shorebird Monitoring and Management Plan (condition 22) to adapt the operational lighting to further minimise impacts.
+6.1 7.1/7.2 8.3 d.
 The approval holder shall continue to implement the Illumination Plan , or any subsequent revisions, as approved by the Minister for the life of the project.
 6.0